-We can only remove automobiles that have been there on private land with the landowner’s permission.
+We can only remove automobiles that have been there on private land with the landowner’s consent.
 If you are the landowner, you have all the right to do so.
-The landowner has to provide the certificate of the uncollected goods obtained from the council.
+The landowner has to provide the “certificate of uncollected goods” obtained from the council.

 Why are there so many abandoned cars in Sydney NSW Australia?

-People in Australia may abandon their cars for of a variety of reasons.
-One of those is car involvement in an accident.
-Another one is because the vehicle has been stolen or dumped.
+People in Australia may abandon their cars for of a variety of reasons including:

 - The car may be involved in an accident and abandoned